90sCraig/Twitch-ChatGPT/README.md

 # Twitch-ChatGPT bot using Streamer.bot (0.2.0)
 Twitch-ChatGPT is a customizable Twitch bot powered by ChatGPT and integrated with Streamer.bot, designed to enrich your Twitch streams with dynamic and personalized responses.

+You can test the bot on my Twitch page as it is running all the time.
+Use !askcraig https://www.twitch.tv/90s_craig

 This is a pet project and you may experience bugs that I may, or may not be able to fix.
 But if you experience issues, or have ideas/suggestions, you can contact me on my [Discord Server](https://discord.gg/bYDxFf3akk)

 > ⚠️ This project requires an OpenAI Key, which is a paid service.